autorope/donkeydocs/docs/guide/build_hardware.md

 Here is a [video](https://youtu.be/UucnCmCAGTI) overview of the different cars and how to assemble them.

-For advanced users there 3 more cars supported under the "Donkey Pro" name.
+For advanced users there are 2 more cars supported under the "Donkey Pro" name.
 These are 1/10 scale cars which means that they are bigger, perform a little better and are slightly more expensive.
 They can be found here:

-*  HobbyKing Trooper (not pro version) [found here](https://hobbyking.com/en_us/turnigy-trooper-sct-4x4-1-10-brushless-short-course-truck-arr.html?affiliate_code=XFPFGDFDZOPWEHF&_asc=9928905034)
 *  HobbyKing Mission-D [found here](https://hobbyking.com/en_us/1-10-hobbykingr-mission-d-4wd-gtr-drift-car-arr.html?affiliate_code=XFPFGDFDZOPWEHF&_asc=337569952)
 *  Tamaya TT01 or Clone [commonly used knockoff found here](https://amzn.to/2MdNLhZ) - found worldwide but usually has to be built as a kits.
 The other two cars are ready to be donkified, this one, however is harder to assemble.